derickr/ohdear-system-health/README.rst

 	WorkingDirectory=/local/systems/bin
 	Restart=always

-Then reload systemd's services with ``systemctl daemon-reload``, after which you can start the service with ``systemctl start ohdear-health-check.service``.
+Then reload Systemd's services with ``systemctl daemon-reload``, after which you can start the service with ``systemctl start ohdear-health-check.service``.